ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 ## The name of files in src directory

-Each file in src directory is a section of the whole document.
+Each file in src directory is an abstract or section of the whole document.
+The name of the abstract file is "abstract.src.md".
-The name of the files are "sec", number of the section and ".src.md" suffix.
+The name of the section files are "sec", number of the section and ".src.md" suffix.
 For example, "sec1.src.md", "sec5.src.md" or "sec12.src.md".
 They are the files correspond to section 1, section 5 and section 12 respectively.